CrazyOptimist/go-microservice-poc/README.md

-# Microservice with Go
+# REST API with Gorilla Mux

-Foundation of Microservice and gRPC in Go
+Foundation of REST API in Go
 Huge thanks to [Nick](https://github.com/nicholasjackson)